Q: Hi Nick, thanks for talking with us. Could you tell us a bit about remyelination?

 There have also been trials using a drug known as Opicinumab as well as one in America and Canada using nano crystalline gold which is a very interesting way of promoting remyelination.

-CCMR2 as it will be called, focuses on Metformin, an anti-diabetes drug which can promote remyelination in animals in a similar way to Bexarotene.
+Our next trial is called CCMR2 and it focuses on Metformin, a drug which can promote remyelination in animals in a similar way to Bexarotene.
 Where Metformin varies is that it tells the stem cells in our brains to be in a position to respond to the signals telling them to start the repair process.

 We think this drug will be best given as a combination treatment alongside Clemastine.
 While Clemastine acts as a signal to tell the stem cell to commence repair, the Metformin allows that stem cell to be in a position to respond to the Clemastine so it's almost a synergistic effect of the two.